binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ##### Example in JavaScript and C\# {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-example-in-javascript-and-csharp}

 A>
-A> When out of the box libraries do not cover all of your sanitisation needs.
+A> When out-of-the-box libraries do not cover all of your sanitisation needs.
 A>

 The following example is taken from a project I worked on a few years ago.

-Client side validation, filtering and sanitisation is more about UX (User Experience), helping the honest user by saving round trip communications to the server than stopping an attacker.
-As an attacker will simply by-pass any client side defences.
+Client side validation, filtering, and sanitisation is more about UX (User Experience), more about helping the honest user save round trip communications to the server than stopping an attacker as an attacker will simply bypass any client side defences.

-We needed to apply a white list to all characters being entered into the `value` attribute of `input` elements of `type="text"` also `textarea` elements.
-The requirement was that the end user could not insert invalid characters into one of these fields, by insert we mean:
+We needed to apply a whitelist to all characters being entered into the `value` attribute of `input` elements of `type="text"` also `textarea` elements.
+The requirement was that the enduser could not insert invalid characters into one of these fields.
+By insert we mean:

 1. type the characters in
 2. [ctrl]+[v] a clipboard full of characters in
 3. right click -> Paste

 The following was the strategy that evolved.
-Performance was measured and even with an interval much lower than the 300 milliseconds, the performance impact was negligible.
-As soon as any non white list character(s) was entered, it was immediately deleted within 300 milliseconds.
+Performance was measured, and even with an interval much lower than the 300 milliseconds, the performance impact was negligible.
+As soon as any non-whitelist character(s) were entered, they were immediately deleted within 300 milliseconds.

 `$` references jQuery.